 I then tied scraps on in between the eyeballs to fill up the space.

-and… done!
 This took me about an hour altogether, and I think it’s just adorable.
 Here it is in my entry way:

 If you like this, check out my mummy wreath!